What is gluten?

 Which foods contain gluten?

 Gluten-containing foods are among the most common carbohydrates in our diet.
 Pasta, noodles, bread, pastry, cereal, cakes, biscuits and pancakes are all common sources of gluten.
-Following a gluten free diet also means avoiding foods that are made with gluten-containing ingredients: stuffing and breaded foods, for instance, as well as sauces which may have been thickened with flour and oats that have been grown or processed alongside wheat.
+Following a gluten-free diet also means avoiding foods that are made with gluten-containing ingredients: stuffing and breaded foods, for instance, as well as sauces that may have been thickened with flour and oats that have been grown or processed alongside wheat.

 Surprisingly to many, beers, ales, lagers and malt beverages (including malt vinegar) also contain gluten.
 That’s because gluten is present in brewer’s yeast.
 Wine and most distilled drinks, however, do not contain gluten.